rmagatti/auto-session/README.md

 # Installation
-Any plugin manager should do, I use https://github.com/junegunn/vim-plug
+Any plugin manager should do, I use (Vim Plug)[https://github.com/junegunn/vim-plug]

 `Plug 'rmagatti/auto-session'`